About the HESI Exam

 A: Each component of your application is considered; the HESI is just one item out of many that are considered.

-Q: If I take other parts of the exam, will those be considered?
+Q: If I take other sections of the exam besides those required, will those scores be considered?

 A: No, only the required components will be reviewed.
-The other sections such as Biology, Chemistry, Learning Styles, and Physics are not required and will not be reviewed.
+The other sections such as Biology, Chemistry, Critical Thinking, Learning Styles, and Physics are not required and will not be reviewed.